 Quantifi has stayed ahead of the competition by continuing to make smart investments in emerging technologies and next-generation approaches including data science.
 A common use case that Quantifi typically sees from clients is leveraging third-party visualization tools to report on portfolio and risk data.
 This essentially involves publishing data, not just from Quantifi models, in a format that can be processed by a third-party reporting tool.

 A more interesting use case that Quantifi has encountered is back-testing.
-Here a client might have mixed datasets from diverse sources, coupled with open source tools (Python, Jupiter, RStudio, etc) and market standard financial model libraries.
+Here a client might have mixed datasets from diverse sources, coupled with open source tools (Python, Jupyter, RStudio, etc) and market standard financial model libraries.
 This creates an ideal platform for back-testing analysis.
 Back-testing involves large amounts of data along with the financial models that one would use on top of that data.
 One example of back-testing includes portfolio and product structuring.
 If a portfolio manager constructs a portfolio or a trader structures a product, before they execute on the portfolio or product they back-test it against current historical data or stressed historical data to anticipate how the portfolio or product would perform.

 Trading strategies like algorithmic trading would be an obvious example.
 Another example would be correlation trading, where you are taking a view on certain risk factors like correlation.
 In this case you build a structure that is essentially hedging all the other risk factors and only exposing you to correlation risk.
 This sort of strategy is driven by risk-neutral hedges but traders also need to assess how it would perform in a real-world environment.
 By back-testing it they can see if the performance based on the risk neutral strategy is closely replicated in the real world.
 Hedging strategies are common on the buy-side as well sell-side and a good example would be FX hedge balancing on an intraday or end-of-day basis.